FuturICT2/FIN4Xplorer/README.md

     "FAUCET_URL": ""
 }
 ```
 If this file is present, the box *On the blockchain* on *Home* will show the option *Request Ether*.
+Note that the faucet URL has to be HTTPS if your deployment is also served via HTTPS.

 ## Required files